amberflo/metering-python/CONTRIBUTING.md

 ```
 git tag "vX.Y.Z"
 ```
-5. Push and then create a release in [Github](https://github.com/amberflo/metering-typescript/releases).
-Once you publish it, the Github action will publish the package to NPM.
+5. Push and then create a release in [Github](https://github.com/amberflo/metering-python/releases).
+Once you publish it, the Github action will publish the package to PyPI.